IUSCA/health-disparities-web/docs/variantXplorer/architectural_notes.md

 Store gene ids in a jsonb column.
 This allows indexing on the gene column.

-Store gene ids in intarray column.
+Store gene ids in int array column.
 This too allows indexing in the gene column.

 Store genes as semi-colon separated string of gene names.
 This is not recommended as it is expensive to query and index on the gene column.
 This can lead to misspellings and inconsistencies in the gene names.
 Also, it is difficult to show / search individual genes.